Difference Between a Cyber Advisor and Assessor

 At RB Consultancy Ltd, we support organisations with the implementation and certification of Cyber Essentials and Cyber Essentials Plus.

 RB Consultancy Ltd are proud to hold all these qualifications and more.
-We’re the first and only NCSC Assured Service Provider with Cyber Advisor status in our region.
+We’re the first NCSC Assured Service Provider with Cyber Advisor status in our region.
 If you would like more information, please make contact.

 Cyber Advisors and Assessors both play a vital role in enhancing the cybersecurity resilience of organisations.
 Cyber Advisors provide guidance and practical support to help organisations implement cyber security measures.
 Assessors ensure that these measures are correctly implemented and provide independent validation through the certification process.